Training Teachers Nationwide

-Our Educational Resilience Program (ERP) trains teachers from across Rwanda in education technology, student-centered teaching, and life skills concepts like sexual and reproductive health and mental health.
+Our Educational Resilience Program (ERP) trained teachers from across Rwanda in education technology, student-centered teaching, and life skills concepts like sexual and reproductive health and mental health.

 The program was created in partnership with the Mastercard Foundation, the Gashora Girls Academy of Science and Technology, and the Rwandan Ministry of Education.